- New Zealand’s scenery

 Embark on a scenic drive south, past Fox Glacier and over the Haast Pass, into the heart of the beautiful South Westland Region, one of the least populated parts of New Zealand.
 Skirt Mount Aspiring National Park on a long stretch of road with no settlements, then enter the Central Otago region, pausing at beautiful Lake Wanaka for lunch and free time.

-Continue past Lake Hawea, heading south to Queenstown, one of New Zealand’s most popular resorts.
-Your hotel for the next three nights is the locally-rated 4-star Copthorne Hotel and Resort Queenstown Lakefront (4Q).
+Continue past Lake Hawea, heading south to Queenstown, one of New Zealand’s most popular resorts (218 miles, five hours).
+Your hotel for the next three nights is the 4-star Copthorne Hotel and Resort Queenstown Lakefront (4Q).

 This is a year-round resort on the shores of Lake Wakatipu and within walking distance of the central shopping and entertainment area.
 All 240 guest rooms have a television, direct-dial telephone, tea and coffee-making facilities, fridge or minibar and iron.
 Hairdryers and safety deposit facilities are available.
 B, D

 A short drive from Queenstown this morning takes you to the old gold-mining settlement of Arrowtown.
 This delightful old town has been faithfully restored, with timber houses, shops and a picturesque weather-boarded post office sporting an octagonal Victorian pillar-box.
 In the small museum you can see genuine gold nuggets – prospectors still pan for gold in the nearby river.

 This evening look forward to a ride on the Skyline Gondola cable car which will take you nearly 1500 feet above the city to Bob’s Peak for wonderful views of Queenstown below.
 You can also look forward to enjoying dinner at the Skyline Stratosfare Restaurant this evening.
 B, D